gcsosso/SOAP_GAS/README.md

 * The required packages can be installed using the pipenv package.
 This can be installed using: `pip install pipenv`
 * Install  the  required packages: `pipenv install Pipfile`
 * `pipenv shell` activates the environment and the code can be run within this environment.
+* (optional) If you want to use the usage_example.ipynb notebook, the following command is required to be able to use the pipenv shell in the notebook: `python -m ipykernel install --user --name=my-virtualenv-name`
 Note that there are compatibility issues with the version of tensorflow installed using the pipfile and Apple M1 or M2 chips.
 If you have a machine with one of these chips you will have to manually install the packages listed in the Pipfile.

 ## Input files